Fersca/natyla/README.md

 It will start Natyla with the default configuration:
   - 10MB memory cache.
   - "adminToken" as default token for admin access to PUT/POST/DELETE.
+  - $CURRENT_DIR/data as default directory for storing resources and JSON Objects.
 ~~~
 Starting Natyla...
 Core numbers:  4